maxshuty/maxshuty/README.md

 <!---
-# Hey!
+# Hey there!
 You've found an Easter Egg, this text only displays if you view the RAW source :)
 - Want to know how I added this README to my profile, or how I added the animation to my profile... search no more!

 ## Want to add a README like this to your profile page?